alexewerlof/micromustache/src/README.md

 # Terminology

+* *Scope*: The object that'll be used to resolve values.
+In Mustache it is called View.
 * *Rendering*: filling in the template with the values from an object.
 For every variable name we call the *resolve* function.
 * *Compiling*: parsing a template and creating a renderer